 It's something that can be passed down the hereditary line, too (cheers, mum/dad).
 "Generally, there is a family history of eczema or other allergies such as hay fever and asthma," Hudson confirms.

 Unsure if you have eczema or not?
 Hudson says your skin will usually appear red, irritated and itchy.
 “Mild eczema tends to look dry and flaky.
 Severe eczema tends to be itchy, red; the skin may be cracked and it can ooze,” she explains.

-What are some common triggers?
+What are some common triggers of eczema?

 First off, stop scratching.
 We know it’s easier said than done, but scratching will make your eczema one hundred times worse.
 It basically breaks down the skin’s barrier even more, making it more susceptible to infection.
 So, try and keep those mitts away from your skin as much as possible.